Lodingglue/Symphony/README.md

 5. Go in to downloads in your files and find Download folder inside it and then install symphony apk

 6. If Google Play warns you about this application being unverified, ignore it.
-This happens because Aliucord is built & signed locally on your device so Play Protect doesn't recognise the signature¹
+This happens because Symphony is built & signed locally on your device so Play Protect doesn't recognise the signature¹

 *The process takes around 10 min depending on your internet*